-Several authors, (such as Kotler and Lee, 2007; Vogel, 2006) agree the implementing a socially responsible business can bring a number of benefits to the company which in turn can have a positive impact on improving employee performance and company finances.
-Thus, there are the company finances is efforts to increase and market share, strengthen the company's strategic position, strengthen the company's image and influence, strengthen the ability to attract, motivate and retain employees, reduce business costs, and increase attractiveness to investors and financial analysts through effective programe and practices through corporate social responsibility.
+Several authors, (such as Kotler and Lee, 2007; Vogel, 2006) agree that implementing a socially responsible business can bring a number of benefits to the company which in turn can have a positive impact on improving employee performance and company finances.
+Thus, Kotler and Lee (2007: 12) state that the most important thing in this case is efforts to increase sales and market share, strengthen the company's strategic position, strengthen the company's image and influence, strengthen the ability to attract, motivate and retain employees, reduce business costs, and increase attractiveness to investors and financial analysts through effective programs and practices through corporate social responsibility.

-The puppose of this study is to describe the influence of human resources management practice on corporate social responsibility.
+The purpose of this study is to describe the influence of human resources management practice on corporate social responsibility.
 This study will also discuss literature studies on corporate social responsibility in the workplace, strengthening the company's capabilities and strategies to attract, motivate and retain employees.
-The results of the discussive responsibility additional references for academics and researchers on corporate social responsibility and human resources management practice.
+The results of the discussion in this paper are expected to provide additional references for academics and researchers on corporate social responsibility and human resources management practice.